dKenez/auto_tetris/readme.md

 **TODO: Rest of the files**

 The `data` directory contains the data, images and masks are separated into `images` and `masks` directories respectively. `paths_df_validated_0_to_6500_8000_to_8499.csv` contains the path to the filtered images and corresponding masks.

-The `new_data` directory will contain the augmented data and stuff.
-Run the `data_augmentation.py` to generate these directories, and populate them.
-You can set the how many images it loads.